 In my opinion, the Coen brothers’ fiercely American films are basically nothing more than big long tobacco advertisements cleverly disguised as mainstream movies.
 Yeah bitches, I said it.
 Nothing more than fucking tobacco commercials.
 And Robert’s your mother’s brother.
 (Bob’s your uncle.)

 In my personal opinion, the Coen brothers themselves truly seem to have built an illustrious career by crafting these eccentric “feature films” which in reality are likely just a bunch of blatant advertisements for tobacco products.
 I’d say things turned out pretty well for the Coens, all things considered.
 In my estimation, you could not have planned out the Coen brothers’ meteoric careers any better if you were an elite member of the Big Tobacco boardroom and had an unlimited budget — hence my uncanny vision.
 I mean, I knew there was alot of smoking in the Coen brothers’ films but when I personally sat down and counted up each and every instance of tobacco in these movies what I saw was incredibly disgusting and appalling, especially coming from two people whom I had previously considered to be my personal heros.

 While watching some of the Coen brothers’ movies, you really do feel like tobacco spends more time onscreen than any other actor.
 Tobacco definitely spends more time onscreen than any other brand name, by far.
 Astoundingly, the tobacco use depicted inside the Coen brothers’ films is so varied and widespread that the individual tobacco instances almost seemed impossible for me to even count.
-At several points during my study, I actually thought I might have to call up an ashtray expert and ask them to help me identify what appear to be strange unique ashtrays that I’ve just never seen before.
+At several points during my study, I actually thought I might have to call up an ashtray expert and ask them to help me identify what appeared to be strange or unique models of ashtrays that I’ve just never seen before.